 One region of our focus, Central America, is home to many developing nations where sports in school are not as abundant relative to other areas of the world.
 We believe this relates to lower literacy and graduation rates in these regions.

-Twice per year we send thousands of pounds of athletic equipment via shipping container.
+Bi-annually, we send thousands of pounds of athletic equipment via shipping container.
 Our parting organizations then distribute this equipment to areas of need (schools, organizations, community centers).
 Additionally, once per year we select a community where we host a "SOMOS Sports Camp".

 The equipment that we donate is purposed to fuel athletic program creation and development in schools and communities.